 - Choose two stuffed doggies that are about the size and color of your own pup’s head.
 Equal size is more important - to match color, you can just use fabric spray paint!

 - Using sharp scissors, carefully cut along the base of the stuffed animals’ necks so that you are getting a few inches of workable fabric below the heads.
 Try to keep as much stuffing in as possible to get the best effect!

 - Take your old (or cheap) harness collar, and make two small incisions to the left and right shoulders of the harness where you want to attach your extra heads.

-- Pull some of the extra neck fabric through the harness incision and affix to the inside of the harness using fabric glue, tape or safety pin.
-Repeat to the other side.
+- Pull some of the extra neck fabric through the harness incision and affix to the inside of the harness using fabric glue, tape, or a safety pin.
+Repeat on the other side.

 - Try the harness on your pup and make sure the heads are peeking over your dog’s shoulders.
 Once they sit in the right places, your dog is ready to scare the neighbors!

 Beanie Baby: Children of the 90s will love seeing a real, live Beanie Baby taking the streets on All Hallow’s Eve.
-This costume is our easiest one yet—without losing any cute factor!
+This costume is our easiest one yet—without losing any of the cute factor!

 - Print out a “TY Toy” heart-shaped tag on cardstock or thick printer paper.
 You can also laminate regular paper after printing to give the tag more stability.

 - Cut out your tag and punch a hole in the top left corner.